aws-samples/aws-panorama-samples/tools/sideloading/README.md

 * > Opening a port to create a webserver could but doesn't necessarily create a security vulnerability and you will be relying on the security of the downloaded environment to protect your development environment.

+## Security best practices

+* > This sideloading solution uses certificate files and private key files for mutual authentication.
+Please keep the them secure, use them only for sideloading to your device, and don't share them widely.
+* > When creating cerficiate & private key files, use the appropriate expiry (default : 30 days) and avoid using unncessary long expiry.
+As needed, please implement peridic rotation of the certificate and key files so that they don't expire.
+* > When you deploy your application to Production environment, close the Inbound networking port for sideloading.
+Also delete the certificate files and key files.

 ## How to use

 1. Under the top directory of your application (where assets / graphs / packages directory exist), run the "install.py" script to generate and install necessary files.